This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Thawing Frozen Lemon Juice

-Just be sure to give the jar a good shake right before you use the juice.
-Just like you would with a store bought bottle of lemon juice.
+Be sure to give the jar a good shake right before you use the juice like you would with store bought plastic bottles of lemon juice.
 Just make sure the lids are on tight!

 Here’s the finished result – remember to be sure and leave more head space than usual in the jars so the glass doesn’t break when the juice freezes.